cyberloop-consulting/Website/README.md

 ## Directory Structure

 - `src`: website pages
+    - `vendor`: third-party dependencies
 - `layouts`: layouts for website pages
 - `metadata`: additional data that will be available in layouts
 - `build`: built artifacts
     - `build/development`: built artifacts in "development" environment
     - `build/production`: built artifacts in "development" environment

+## Updating

+This website is based on `Ezy` template.
+When a new version is released, this website should be updated accordingly, based on the following rules:

+- Dump `ezy/vendor` folder to `src/vendor`